 Housed within the School of Humanities and Social Sciences you will be well-placed to conduct original research in your chosen area of Modern History with this Master of Research course.
 Become a part of the academic debate and uncover materials that create new dialogues with history.

-- Complete this masters full time (one year) or part time (two years)
+- Complete this masters full time (one year)

 - A valuable foundation for progression to a PhD

 - An active research portfolio exploring different aspects of 18th to 20th century history

 - Research, scholarship and consultancy work helps ensure the programme is up-to-date with new developments and contemporary thinking

 Modern History is based on the assessment of historical sources, and the importance of historiography.
 The discipline also acknowledges that approaches from other fields in the humanities and social sciences frequently enhance our knowledge of Modern History (from the late eighteenth century to contemporary times).
 In this sense we encourage you to deal creatively and systematically with complex issues from a number of investigative vantage points.

 Through the programme you will develop a range of analytical skills and theoretical concepts which are relevant to Modern History.
 At Masters level you are expected to engage with primary sources and historical debates, so that your own research can demonstrate a variety of appropriate methods and be related to the work of others in the relevant field.
 As this process will involve identifying and accessing appropriate sources, archives and other relevant information, you will be taught the necessary research skills that will enable you to achieve rich and rewarding outcomes both during and in the culmination of your research.

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.

 Students must also demonstrate a proficiency in communicating through English, for example via an IELTS tests or equivalent.

 Please note: UK visa restrictions mean that international students are only permitted to study on a full-time basis.